MursalimAnsari/Swiggy-Interview/README.md

 2. Open the project in your preferred Java IDE, such as Eclipse or IntelliJ IDEA.
 ## Running the Application

-1. Locate the MagicalArena.java file in the project structure.
+1. Locate the Game.java file in the project structure.
 2. Run the main() method in MagicalArena.java to start the application.
 3. Follow the prompts or input required parameters to simulate matches in the Magical Arena.
 ## Game Class